dtwrub/git-desktop/_episodes/02-setup.md

 we need to configure a few things.

 You'll see a welcome screen when you open GitHub Desktop.
-Click "Sign in to GitHub.com" enter your GitHub username and password.
+Click "Sign in to GitHub.com" and enter your GitHub username and password.

 ![welcome](../fig/GitDesktop1.PNG)

 You do not need a
-GitHub account to use GitHub Desktop (It's an open source program and works even if you don't have a GitHub account - you could click on "Skip this step" on the welcome screen).
+GitHub account to use GitHub Desktop (it's an open source program and works even if you don't have a GitHub account - you could click on "Skip this step" on the welcome screen).
 However, because we're going to be syncing repositories with GitHub later on in this lesson